 So, the course follows Tom as he, firstly, learns about three different types of malware.
 Secondly, he diagnoses the malware that is on each of the devices.
 And thirdly, he learns how to remove it.

-From magazines to teaching and being an eLearning course writer
+From magazines to teaching and being an eLearning content and script writer

 My work as a tech magazine writer meant I was often asked to help people with their IT and computer problems.
 So, I started teaching people, one-to-one how to use different types of tech.
 Because of this work, I found my way to eLearning content writing.